Portland, ME Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Portland has net metering through Maine’s Net Energy Billing (NEB) program.
-Portland residents served by Central Maine Power and Versant Power receive 1:1 credit for excess solar energy sent to the grid.
+Yes, Portland has net metering through Maine’s Net Energy Billing program.
+Both Central Maine Power and Versant Power offer 1:1 credit for excess solar energy sent to the grid, meaning you receive full retail rate credit for every kilowatt-hour your system produces.